mihnutzen/CSS-guidelines/README.md

 /* —- Utils -— */

 // list of includes from outside the app
-// these files will be never changed by Kalon developers.
+// these files will be never changed by developers.
 // this category will include files such as:  reset.scss, box-sizing.scss, etc.

 @import('utils/reset');